redox-os/website/content/news/this-month-250430.md

 It also allowed the removal of 20 system calls from the kernel, which decreased the kernel size in 10%

+## Better User Authentication Security

+bjorn3 implemented the `sudo` daemon to replace the `setuid()` function and the `escalated` daemon to remove a security flaw from programs using `setuid()`, quoting him:

+"setuid is not a security issue in itself, but every setuid binary needs to be carefully written to avoid privilege escalation as it inherits an untrusted environment from the parent process.
+For example LD_PRELOAD needs to be ignored by the dynamic linker, PATH needs to be replaced with something trusted, and more.
+Containers also have bad interactions with setuid binaries.
+If you were to allow mount namespaces without any other isolation, you can easily trick a setuid binary into using a different config than it should.
+For example you could present a sudoers config to sudo that allows anyone to run any command as root without needing a password"

 ## Improvements

 - (bootloader) Jeremy Soller fixed the RISC-V compilation